-When choosing the best dog food for Weimaraner dogs, you also need to take the breed’s common health concerns into consideration.
-These dogs are generally a healthy breed, but they may have a few specific health issues or concerns.
-Some of these conditions may be managed with a specific diet and meeting their nutritional needs.
+When choosing the best dog food for Weimaraner dogs, you need to take the breed's common health concerns into consideration.
+These dogs are generally healthy, but they may have a few specific genetic health issues.
+Some of these conditions can be managed with a specific diet and meeting their nutritional needs.

 The Weimaraner is generally a healthy breed.
-There are few reported breed-associated diseases in scientific literature and veterinary publications, and some of the more common ones can be prevented or treated by a proper diet.
-If you have concerns about your Weimaraner’s health and how diet can make a difference, please consult with your veterinarian.
+There are few reported breed-associated diseases in scientific literature and veterinary publications, and some of the more common ones can be prevented with an appropriate diet.

 Weimaraners, like other deep-chested large breed dogs, are prone to developing bloat.
 Bloat is otherwise known as “GDV” or gastric dilatation and volvulus.
 This occurs when the stomach fills with gas and then turns on itself.